top of page

 By predicting prospective revenue sources, you can focus on adapting your production to meet future demand.

 c.
-Monitoring competitive environment
+Monitoring Competitive Environment

 Conducting high-quality market research on competitors gives you information about their actions.